mcllale/Data-Science-Bootcamp/Neural Networks/README.md

 ## License

-This project is provided as open educational material.
+This project is for practical purpose, open for collaborations.